Huang-Libo/Notebook/Diagram/URLSession.md

 - *StreamTask objects* may be used to create `NSInput` and `NSOutputStreams`, or used directly in reading and writing;
 - *WebSocket objects* perform a WebSocket handshake with the server and can be used to send and receive WebSocket messages.

+## URLSessionConfiguration

+An `URLSessionConfiguration` object defines the behavior and policies to use when uploading and downloading data using an URLSession object.
+When uploading or downloading data, creating a configuration object is always the first step you must take.
+You use this object to configure the timeout values, caching policies, connection requirements, and other types of information that you intend to use with your URLSession object.

+It is important to configure your `URLSessionConfiguration` object appropriately before using it to initialize a session object.
+Session objects **make a copy** of the configuration settings you provide and use those settings to configure the session.

+- Once configured, the session object **ignores** any changes you make to the `URLSessionConfiguration` object.
+- If you need to modify your transfer policies, you must update the session configuration object and use it to **create a new URLSession object**.

+> **Note**:
+> In some cases, the policies defined in this configuration may be *overridden* by policies specified by an `NSURLRequest` object provided for a task.
+Any policy specified on the request object is respected unless the session’s policy is more restrictive.
+For example, if the session configuration specifies that cellular networking should not be allowed, the `NSURLRequest` object cannot request cellular networking.

+### Types of Session Configurations

+The behavior and capabilities of a URL session are largely determined by the kind of configuration used to create the session.

+The *singleton shared session* (which **has no configuration object**) is for basic requests.
+It’s not as customizable as sessions that you create, but it serves as a good starting point if you have very limited requirements.
+You access this session by calling the `shared` class method (which is defined in `URLSession`).

+- *Default sessions* behave much like the *shared session* (unless you customize them further), but let you obtain data incrementally using a delegate.
+You can create a default session configuration by calling the `default` method on the `URLSessionConfiguration` class.
+- *Ephemeral sessions* are similar to default sessions, but they **don’t write caches, cookies, or credentials** to disk.
+You can create an ephemeral session configuration by calling the ephemeral method on the `URLSessionConfiguration` class.
+- *Background sessions* let you **perform uploads and downloads of content in the background while your app isn’t running**.
+You can create a background session configuration by calling the `backgroundSessionConfiguration(_:)` method on the `URLSessionConfiguration` class.

 ## NSURLRequest.CachePolicy

 Use the caching logic defined in the **protocol implementation**, if any, for a particular URL load request.